 If you pay employees, your BAS must report how much PAYG tax you’ve withheld from their pay during the period.
 That information will be in your payroll system.

 And if you’re making PAYG instalments on business income, then your BAS must also include an estimate of the tax you owe.
 That number is based on your sales for the period, which you can find in your P&L report.

 You can set up accounting software so that all these numbers flow automatically through to the BAS when you complete it online.

 How to lodge BAS

 Before lodging your BAS, check that the accounting data you’re using is correct.
 Most accounting software will generate an audit report detailing all the transactions included in the BAS.
-Use this to ensure all your sales and expenses for the period have been entered.
-Double-check that data against your bank statements, too – this is called bank reconciliation.
+Use this to double-check that all expenses and receipts for the period have the right GST amounts entered.

 Once you’re confident the BAS is accurate, you can lodge it: